Aliases for CACNA2D3 Gene

 - Voltage-Gated Calcium Channel Subunit Alpha-2/Delta-3 3 4

 - Calcium Channel, Voltage-Dependent, Alpha 2/Delta 3 Subunit 3

 This gene encodes a member of the alpha-2/delta subunit family, a protein in the voltage-dependent calcium channel complex.
 Calcium channels mediate the influx of calcium ions into the cell upon membrane polarization and consist of a complex of alpha-1, alpha-2/delta, beta, and gamma subunits in a 1:1:1:1 ratio.
 Various versions of each of these subunits exist, either expressed from similar genes or the result of alternative splicing.
 Research on a highly similar protein in rabbit suggests the protein described in this record is cleaved into alpha-2 and delta subunits.
 Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CACNA2D3 Gene

 CACNA2D3 (Calcium Voltage-Gated Channel Auxiliary Subunit Alpha2delta 3) is a Protein Coding gene.
-Diseases associated with CACNA2D3 include Zimmermann-Laband Syndrome and Brugada Syndrome 4.
-Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
+Diseases associated with CACNA2D3 include Alkuraya-Kucinskas Syndrome and Zimmermann-Laband Syndrome.
+Among its related pathways are Presenilin-Mediated Signaling and Cardiac conduction.
 Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity and calcium channel regulator activity.
 An important paralog of this gene is CACNA2D4.